hikiko4ern/discord-synthwave/README.md

 # Discord SynthWave

-This is a SynthWave theme for Discord's code blocks, based on [SynthWave '84 for VS Code](https://github.com/robb0wen/synthwave-vscode) by [Robb Owen](https://github.com/robb0wen).
+This is a SynthWave theme for Discord's code blocks, based on [SynthWave '84 for VS Code][original-theme] by [Robb Owen].

 ## Installation

-For [Bandaged BetterDiscord](https://github.com/rauenzi/BetterDiscordApp) download [this file](/dist/SynthWaveCode.theme.css) (_it should be compatible with the [old BetterDiscord](https://github.com/Jiiks/BetterDiscordApp) too_) and put the file in your themes folder.
+For [BetterDiscord] (ex Bandaged BetterDiscord) download [this file][bd-theme] and put the file in your themes folder.

-If you use [EnhancedDiscord](https://github.com/joe27g/EnhancedDiscord), put the contents of [this file](/dist/loader/EnhancedDiscord.css) after another imports in your CSS Loader's style file.
+If you use [EnhancedDiscord], put the contents of [this file][ed-theme] after another imports in your CSS Loader's style file.

 > ⚠️ since EnhancedDiscord is no longer supported, the functionality of the theme for it is not guaranteed